LIFE With Billy Graham: Rare Photos From the Early Years of His Career

 More on LifeView Again

-Over a career spanning more than 70 years, Billy Graham has preached the Gospel, in person, to an estimated 200 million people around the world — and another two billion via radio, television and the Internet — and has ministered to a dozen U.S. presidents.
+Over a career spanning more than 70 years, the Rev. Billy Graham has preached the Gospel, in person, to an estimated 200 million people around the world—and another two billion via radio, television and the Internet—and has ministered to a dozen U.S. presidents.
 Throughout many of those decades, Graham enjoyed a special relationship with LIFE magazine, which published his essays and followed him on more than a few of his travels around the country and across the world.

 In fact, Graham owes much of his fame to two media moguls: newspaper magnate William Randolph Hearst and Henry Luce, co-founder of Time Inc. and creator of TIME, LIFE, Fortune, and other influential American publications.
 Both Hearst and Luce were impressed by Graham’s first major crusade, a marathon revival in a tent in Los Angeles in 1949.
 They were also impressed by the combination of his message of spiritual renewal and his strong anti-communist politics.
 Hearst sent his editors a telegram with the two-word order, “Puff Graham.”
 For his part, Luce had the L.A. crusade covered favorably in both TIME and LIFE.

 He is one of the most famous ministers who ever lived, but Billy Graham had no formal theological training.
-Born in 1918 and raised on a dairy farm outside Charlotte, North Carolina, he had undergraduate degrees from the Florida Bible Institute and Wheaton College.
-Still, he became the youngest college president ever when he was named president of Northwestern College in St. Paul, Minnesota when he was 30.
-He served from 1948 to 1952, the years that also marked the beginning of his international celebrity as a traveling Evangelist.
+Born in 1918 and raised on a dairy farm outside Charlotte, N.C., he received undergraduate degrees from the Florida Bible Institute and Wheaton College.
+Still, in 1947, when he was just 30 years old, he was named president of Northwestern Bible College in Minnesota.
+He served from 1948 to 1952, the years that also marked the beginning of his international celebrity as a traveling evangelist.